Education

 Through innovative education of talented graduate, undergraduate, and high school students, the I/UCRCs are providing the next generation of scientists with a broad, industrially oriented perspective on research and management practices.

-SCEMFIS Funded Students
+Current SCEMFIS Funded Students

 SCEMFIS provides affiliated university students the opportunity for Research Experiences for Undergraduates (REUs) as well as graduate student internships.